pocomane/brewed-in-the-apocalypse/bita.md

 "Intelligent"
 ```

-# Roll move
+# The main roll move

 This is a central move for the game; you will end triggering it a lot, by itself
 or recalled by other moves.
-In such case it behave in a particular way. as
+Due to its centrality it is explained in detail,
-described at the end of this section.
+trying to cover all the possible situations.

 __Face the uncertain__ - When a protagonist takes an action that risks failure
 or complications and there is no other more specific move that can be triggered